-What is so complex about the month end closing process in accounting?
+What is so complex about the month-end closing process in accounting?

-Before we dive into the period closing functionality in NetSuite, let’s review why the month end close is such a difficult part of the accounting cycle.
+Before we dive into the period closing functionality in NetSuite, let’s review why the month-end close is such a difficult part of the accounting cycle.

 - Lack of standardization – While there are certain tasks that all companies perform as part of their month-end close (for example, bank reconciliation), there are a large number of tasks that will vary from one company to another.
 Most of the time, the required tasks are specific to an individual company, and knowledge of these tasks resides with key employees.
-These processes are typically not documented, making it difficult to organize the month end close between different members of an accounting team.
+These processes are typically not documented, making it difficult to organize the month-end close between different members of an accounting team.

-- Length of time required – A major challenge that companies face with month end close is the sheer amount of time that it takes to close out a month.
+- Length of time required – A major challenge that companies face with month-end close is the sheer amount of time that it takes to close out a month.
 In a study performed by APQC, the median number of days required for month-end close was 6.4.
-As a result, this is time taken away from accountants that could be used to perform analytical and forward-looking work.
+As a result, this is the time taken away from accountants that could be used to perform analytical and forward-looking work.

-- The number of tasks – In most organizations, the month end close usually involves a large variety of tasks that need to be performed.
+- The number of tasks – In most organizations, the month-end close usually involves a large variety of tasks that need to be performed.
 This often leads to transactions or activities being missed or overlooked, and these can be a real pain to revisit at a later point in time.

-- Lack of automation – the process of closing the books is, by and large, a labor-intensive process.
+- Lack of automation – the process of closing the books is, by and large, a labour-intensive process.
 Most companies do not have automation to close their books, and the financial data needed to perform

 reconciliations is scattered among multiple source systems or numerous excel spreadsheets!
-There is still a heavy reliance on people to coordinate and perform repetitive tasks 😕.
+There is still a heavy reliance on people to coordinate and perform repetitive tasks.

 - Access to data – Accessing the vital sources of data that accountants need in order to successfully close their periods can be difficult.
 This is because of the presence of multiple source systems, and also because departments and segments are scattered across multiple locations, meaning that accountants need to share documents via email, causing further delays in the close.
-Cloud storage solutions like Box and Dropbox certainly have helped with this, but many organizations still haven’t adopted these type of solutions.
+Cloud storage solutions like Box and Dropbox certainly have helped with this, but many organizations still haven’t adopted these types of solutions.